naddym/nifi-course-abm/adhocs/upsert-to-database-from-invoking-rest-api/README.md

 ### Creating following table in database

 The above spring-boot application returns data in following table structure format.
-It is expected that below table schema should be created in the database
+It is imperative that the following table structure be established within the database for trying out the above template

 ```shell
 CREATE TABLE CUSTOMERS (